sindresorhus/sindresorhus.github.com/_apps/dato.md

 When the menu bar grows too large, macOS hides overflowing items, so Dato might have been hidden.
 Try to close some of your other menu bar apps.
 There’s, unfortunately, no way for apps to detect this and warn the user.

-#### Can you add support for Google Calendar?
+#### Can you add support for Google Calendar / Outlook 365 / Exchange?

 It's already supported.
-Just add your Google calendars to the Calendar app and then enable the calendars in the Dato preferences.
+Just add your calendars to the built-in Calendar app and then enable those calendars in the Dato preferences.

 #### How can I customize the menu bar date and time format?